Planning a Wedding in Cabo: The Easy Guide

-Weddings on the beach became a dream for the vast majority of couples today, everyone figures that getting married on the beach is extremely expensive, but if you start looking for budgets you will realize that you will save what you could not even imagine.
+Weddings on the beach have become a dream for many couples today, everyone figures that getting married on the beach is extremely expensive, but if you start looking for budgets you will realize that you will save what you could not even imagine.
 Mainly because the number of people who will attend will not be the same as you did in your city of origin.

 1. Set a Budget

 Before anything else, the golden rule is to determine how much you can spend, based on your family’s contributions and your own.
 It will be the driving factor for many of your wedding-related decisions, this should be one of the first things you tackle before planning your wedding in Cabo.